btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 ![New Wallet](./img/hotwallet/CreateNewWallet.png)

-On the proceeding page there will be two options, and in this case we'll select the **Hot wallet** button.
+There will be two options on the proceeding page, and in this case, we'll select the **Hot wallet** button.

 ![Create Wallet](./img/hotwallet/HotWallet.png)